 I wrote!
 Reader NotesGo to section

-The Mendoza water system of canals and ditches has its origin in the Huarpe culture prexistente to the arrival of the Spanish conquistadors in the mid-16th century - Yeah .
-It also has cultural and historical links with the Inca Empire, which had, precisely, its southernmost point in Mendoza.
+The Mendoza water system of canals and canals has its origin in the Huarpe culture prexistente to the arrival of the Spanish conquistadors in the middle of the 16th century .
+It also has cultural and historical links with the Inca Empire which had, precisely, in today's Mendoza its southernmost point.

 Publication Date: 21/01/2020

 There are not comments

 Serargentino.com columnist and winner of the recognition “Ambassador of the Word”, tells everything...

 This Sanjuanina left the province in 1978 with intentions to return to her native province.
 However,...

 At one time of year, Cachi dresses red because the fruits intended for delicious recipes take their...

 It has more than 80 years of history and several generations among its diners.
 This is the story of...